Automattic/xgettext-js/README.md

 	parser = new XGettext();

 console.log( parser.getMatches( source ) );
-// Will output: [ { "string": "Hello World!", "comment": "greeting" } ]
+// Will output: [ { "string": "Hello World!", "comment": "greeting", "line": 1 } ]
 ```

 ## Options

 To override the default behavior, you can pass an options object when creating an instance of xgettext-js, using one or more of the following options:

 - `keywords` : An object which defines keywords to be searched (the key) and a function (the value) which will return either a string replacement for the `string` value of the `getMatches` array return value, or a replacement for the object itself.
-The function is passed a match including three keys: `keyword` (the matched keyword), `arguments` (a CallExpression arguments array, [see parser documentation](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/SpiderMonkey/Parser_API)), and `comment` if one exists.
+The function is passed a match including up to four keys: `keyword` (the matched keyword), `arguments` (a CallExpression arguments array, [see parser documentation](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/SpiderMonkey/Parser_API)), `line` (the line of the matched string), and `comment` if one exists.
 - `commentPrefix`: The comment prefix string to match translator comments to be included with translatable strings.
 A comment will be matched if it is prefixed by this option.
 If undesired, setting the value to `undefined` will omit comments from the `getMatches` return value.

 ## License